- Born: 1769, baptized 6 Oct 1769, Nuneaton, Warwickshire, England

 John Ashby (1769-abt1843) was the eldest son and one of a family of ten children.
 His parents Robert Ashby (1743-1783) and Elizabeth Yardley (1744-1783) were yet another generation in a long line of Ashby families.

-When war broke out in 1812, the 10th was among the first into action and saw active duty at Fort St. Joseph, and captured Fort Michilimackinac.
+When war broke out in 1812, the 10th was among the first into action.
+Some members saw active duty at Fort St. Joseph, and captured Fort Michilimackinac.
 The following year, members served at Raisin River and Fort Stephenson (Miami, FL).
-It is not known if John saw active duty at this time.
-As new regiments arrived in Canada, members of the 10th Royal Veterans were slowly withdrawn from areas of action to do garrison duty in Lower Canada, Prince Edward Island and Cape Breton.
+It is not known if John saw active duty.
+As new regiments of able bodied soldiers arrived in Canada, members of the 10th Royal Veterans were slowly withdrawn to the garrisons.
+For the remainder of their service in Canada they provided administrative and support services in Lower Canada, Prince Edward Island and Cape Breton.

 In 1815, the battalion was renumbered as the 4th Royal Veteran Battalion and was disbanded in 1816.
 Fortunately, John chose to stay in Canada.
 On 10 November 1816, the ship transporting the families who chose to return to England was wrecked and 143 people drowned.